 Graduates of this program are highly regarded and find work with engineering firms, government agencies, construction firms, and testing laboratories.
 Graduates also have the potential to obtain professional licensure as site designers, land surveyors, or engineers and may also obtain professional certification in erosion and sediment control.

 Students who complete the Civil & Environmental Engineering Technology program are eligible to pursue a bachelor’s degree in Vermont Tech’s Architectural Engineering Technology or Construction Management programs.
 Program graduates can transfer to other engineering schools to continue working toward a bachelor’s degree in engineering or engineering technology.

-The educational objectives for graduates of the Associate of Engineering in Civil & Environmental Engineering Technology program include:
+The Program Educational Objectives for graduates of the Associate of Engineering in Civil & Environmental Engineering Technology program include:

 - Communicating technical information in writing, speaking, listening, and interpersonal skills to work effectively as part of a team in the workforce

 - Understanding the principles of storm water, hydraulics, environmental engineering, surveying, soils, engineering structures, wastewater, water/wastewater treatment, engineering materials; estimating quantities; and, using appropriate computer applications, applying that knowledge as a consultant in the workforce

 - Understanding design principles and functioning actively as part of a design team in the workforce with acquired skills and the knowledge of building materials and structures, site development, and estimating quantities

 - Demonstrating the skills and ability needed to continue learning through formal education or adapt to changing technologies in the workplace

-The Student Outcomes are for graduates with an Associate of Engineering in Civil & Environmental Engineering Technology will be able to:
+The Student Outcomes are for graduates with an Associate of Engineering in Civil & Environmental Engineering Technology to be able to:

 - Apply the knowledge, techniques, skills, and modern tools in Civil & Environmental Engineering Technology to narrowly-defined engineering technology activities